slatedocs/slate/source/includes/api/_account.md

 The member for which to select workgroups; defaults to the current user.

+####level

+The membership level for which to select workgroups.
+This will filter results to return only those workgroups in which the member matches the specified level of membership.

 #####external_member

 The member for which to select workgroups, identified by their `external_id`; defaults to the current user.